xkwd/learn-ruby-and-rails/README.md

 - [Travis](https://travis-ci.org/)
 - [Jenkins](https://jenkins.io/)

-### Testing with RSpec
+### RSpec basics

 #### 1. Overview

 Unit tests (or specs) are used for testing of a single component (class or module).
-Only public methods (representing a public interface) of a single component, not private ones, are to be tested.
+Only public methods should be tested, not private ones.
+Public methods do represent a public interface of a component.

-When dealing only with a class under a test is not enough and interaction between multiple components is required, integration tests are used.
-In Rails, for example, even accessing database already implies accessing another component, leading to an integration test.
+Besides units tests there are integration tests.
+They are used when testing goes beyond the logic of a single component.
+For instance accessing a database already implies accessing another component, leading to an integration test.

 Both unit and integration tests should cover happy path (e.g. with valid arguments), unhappy path (e.g. with invalid arguments) and edge cases (e.g. division by zero).